Skip to main content

 A Self-Powered Antenna Monitoring System for DAS

-This paper presents a self-powered antenna monitoring system (AMS) that harvests energy from a directional coupler on the downlink of a distributed antenna system (DAS).
-Each ceiling module operates solely from the RF power between the remote unit (RU) and its antenna, requiring no extra power cabling or sensors.
-A compact PCB integrates a planar monopole, directional coupler, 0.7–1.0 GHz wideband rectifier, energy harvesting power-management unit (PMU) with supercapacitor and Bluetooth Low Energy (BLE) system-on-chip.
-The coupler samples a controlled fraction of the RU-to-antenna signal and, through the rectifier–PMU chain, provides a stable BLE supply while a small portion is used for RF power monitoring.
-BLE packets at 2.4 GHz are returned via the coupler isolation port to mobile devices.
-Measurements show small extra insertion loss, realized gains of 2.56–6.9 dBi over 0.68–6 GHz, and sufficient harvested power for continuous monitoring and rapid DAS fault localization.
+This paper presents a self-powered antenna monitoring system (AMS) that energy harvesting from a directional coupler on the downlink of a distributed antenna system (DAS).
+Each ceiling module operates solely from the RF power between the remote unit (RU) and its antenna, requiring no extra power cabling.
+A compact PCB integrates a planar monopole antenna, coupler, 0.7–1.0 GHz wideband rectifier, energy harvesting power-management unit (PMU) and Bluetooth Low Energy (BLE) SoC.
+The coupled RF power is converted by the rectifier-PMU chain to supply BLE, while a small fraction is used for RF power monitoring.
+BLE packets at 2.4 GHz are routed through the coupler isolation port toward the RU, then radiated by an added 2.4-GHz coupler and antenna for reception by a nearby phone or PC.
+Measurements confirm low added insertion loss, 2.56–6.9 dBi gain from 0.68–6 GHz, and sufficient harvested power for continuous monitoring and rapid fault localization.